AAverin/android-interfaced-webview/README.md

 ## WebViewClients

-By default, library attached `DelegatedWebViewClient` and calls `injectScripts` method in `onPageFinished`.
+By default, library attaches `DelegatedWebViewClient` and calls `injectScripts` method in `onPageFinished`.

-If you want to attach a custom WebViewClient, be sure to also call `injectScripts` when page finished loading.
+If you want to attach a custom WebViewClient, be sure to also call `InterfacedWebView.injectScripts` when page finished loading.

-Library provides following implementations of WebViewClient.

 ### DelegatedWebViewClient